solana-labs/solana/book/src/out-of-order-blocks.md

 To reduce the ability to grind the value, the golden ticket must appear *X* ticks after the block, where *X* is half of the number of ticks per block.

+It is possible to build hardware that is much faster than the expected time to find the golden ticket, Since the network is still relying on staked lamports as the Sybil resistant mechanism, it could increase the difficulty for recent stakes.
+Regardless of hardware the goal should be a stake weighted distribution of validators scheduled over the epoch.
+One approach would be to increase the difficulty by 1 bit whenever the validator has taken more than the stake weighted alloted number of slots.

 ### Difficulty